danieldownes/MatchThree/README.txt

 Convenstions:

-private members start with lowercase internal/public members start with Uppercase
+internal/public members start with Uppercase
+Private fields start with underscore and lowercase to allow properties with the same name to start with a lowercase, and the backing field to be underscore lowercase

 Notes: